andrechaumet/quick-log/README.md

 # QuickLog - Minimalist CLI Logbook

-QuickLog is a simple command-line tool for logging thoughts quickly.
-It strong supports encryption and decryption for privacy.
+QuickLog is a simple command-line tool for quickly logging thoughts.
+It provides strong encryption and decryption for privacy.

 ## Installation
 ```bash